-- When "dead-weights" are used to produce calibration forces, always wear steel-toed shoes. - When manually handling weights, use safe lifting practices to avoid injury. - Size cordage or straps with an ample safety factor to reduce the chances of failure and falling weights. - Consider where the cords and weights will travel should a failure occur. - Check that all hardware is mounted with appropriate fasteners (thread size and pitch, fastener grade, length of thread engagement).
+- When "dead-weights" are used to produce a force, always wear steel-toed shoes. - When manually handling weights, use safe lifting practices to avoid injury. - Size any cordage or straps with an ample safety factor to reduce the chances of failure and falling weights. - Consider where the cords and weights will travel to should a failure occur. - Check that all hardware is mounted with appropriate fasteners (thread size and pitch, fastener grade, length of thread engagement).